-Over the past two decades, about 20 Phase II clinical trials were designed specifically for ACC patients or for salivary gland cancer patients with a large group of ACC patients.
-These trials are listed in the table below.
-It is not an exhaustive list as it excludes some smaller studies with fewer than 9 ACC patients as well as some privately-funded studies that were not published.
-Chemical names are used for each compound with trade names included in parentheses.
-Hyperlinks provide general descriptions of the drugs as well as published articles or abstracts on each study.
+The table below provides summary data on most of the Phase II clinical trials involving ACC patients that have been completed since 2001, the year when tumor response measurements were standardized (RECIST criteria).
+Some smaller studies with fewer than 9 ACC patients are excluded, as are some privately-funded studies that were not published.
+Chemical names are used for each compound, followed by trade names in parentheses.
+Hyperlinks provide general descriptions of the drugs as well as published articles or abstracts (marked with *) on each study.

-Completed Phase II Clinical Trials with ACC Patients
+History of Phase II Clinical Trials with ACC Patients

 In reviewing the history of Phase II clinical trials in ACC, it is important to take note of two key factors:

 Patients should keep in mind that objective responses and stable disease are measures of tumor volume, not overall survival.
 It is reasonable to assume that smaller tumors mean a longer lifespan, but it is not always the case.
 Once a treatment stops being effective, tumors may grow back more quickly.

 Patients enrolling in clinical trials perform an incredibly honorable service for the entire patient community.
 Without them, it would not be possible to determine systematically whether a particular treatment is effective or safe.
-Even clinical trials that show that a drug is ineffective are incredibly valuable as future patients are spared the unnecessary side effects and try more promising drugs.
+Even clinical trials that show that a drug is ineffective are valuable as future patients are spared the unnecessary side effects and may try more promising drugs.
 Some physicians prescribe approved cancer drugs “off-label” (i.e., approved for tumor types different from the treated tumor) to their patients who cannot travel to or do not qualify for a clinical trial.
 Unfortunately, those results are not tabulated and shared with others as is the case with clinical trials.
 Without a doubt, current ACC patients owe a debt of gratitude to those who have helped guide our current understanding of how ACC responds to systemic therapies.

 For more background and details on clinical trials, please read ACCRF’s Guide to Systemic Therapy for Patients With Progressive ACC.